 Where subculture, social activism, and spirituality come together.

-I'm on a mission to help people feel more alive in their bodies and more connected to each other—whether that's through the music that moves us, the words that reveal us, or the practices that ground us.
+I'm on a mission to help people feel more alive in their bodies and more connected to each other—whether that's through the music that moves us, the food that roots us, or the practices that ground us.

 As DJ Ricki Free, I use vinyl as a vehicle for storytelling, vibe-shifting, and community-building.
 My collection features the alternative subcultures of yesteryear, ranging from vintage country and rockabilly to soul, funk, and disco.
-I curate sets that invite people to rediscover a truth that their bodies have always known: dancing is medicine.
-When I'm not behind the decks, you'll likely find me two-stepping, jiving, or strolling my way across a dance floor myself.
+I curate sets that invite people to rediscover a truth that their bodies have always known: DANCING IS MEDICINE.
+When I'm not behind the decks, you'll likely find me twirling across a dance floor myself.

-As a strategic operations leader and culture builder, I spend my week days contributing 10+ years of experience in people operations, organizational development, and project management to support a responsible tech non-profit that’s working to strengthen social trust and connection in our communities.
+As a strategic operations leader and culture builder, I contribute 10+ years of experience in people operations, organizational development, and project management to a responsible tech non-profit working to strengthen social trust and connection in our communities.
+I hold a holistic health certification from the Academy of Healing Nutrition and find myself endlessly curious about the ways ancient wisdom shows up in modern kitchens.
 While I draw spiritual nourishment from the desert and the sea, my hometown of Chicago is my forever muse.
-I'm deeply rooted here, endlessly inspired by vintage aesthetics, and often dreaming of desert landscapes or crashing waves.

 Photo by Alex Connor @viciousiris